AXA Mansard unveils free primary healthcare drugs, others to customers – The Sun Nigeria

 These services are the telemedicine, primary care drugs and the mental health support.
 According to AXA, the telemedicine service allows customers to virtually visit the hospital and see a doctor from the comfort of their homes through their phones, laptops or tablets devices.

-The mental health support on the other hand, permits customers to receive psychological assessment and support via psychological assistance program over the phone.
+Its mental health support on the other hand, permits customers to receive psychological assessment and support via psychological assistance programme over the phone.
 This is in a bid to address the stress generated throughout the country during this time of crisis, it noted.

-Speaking on this development, the Chief Client Officer, AXA Mansard, Rashidat Adebisi, said: “We have introduced these services in a bid to ensure our customers are better equipped to sail through the challenges of the current crisis.
+Speaking on the development, Chief Client Officer, AXA Mansard, Rashidat Adebisi, said: “We have introduced these services in a bid to ensure our customers are better equipped to sail through the challenges of the current crisis.

-“We are aware that this crisis is generating stress throughout the country, that is why we are striving to ensure we relieve the stress on our customers across all our entities in any way we can.
+“We are aware this crisis is generating stress throughout the country, that is why we want to ensure we relieve the stress on our customers across all our entities in any way we can.

 “Since the launch of the telemedicine service, we have received great feedback and hence, our decision to open it to all AXA Mansard customers as well as introduce mental health support to help those that may require it to navigate this challenging period.
 This mental health support is available through AXA Mansard Health Limited”, Adebisi said.